 Lachlan says that he gained insights into project management when Egyptian Ambassador, HE Mr Mohamed Khairat, entrusted him with a task he was solely responsible for from start to finish.
 He also learnt how to write briefs for senior diplomatic officials and gave embassy staff a presentation on his thesis ‘Data Diplomacy’.

 Lachlan praises the course ‘Negotiation and Conflict Resolution’ which hosts an intensive negotiation workshop that provides students with firsthand exposure to the challenges of managing conflict through diplomatic negotiation.
-“It was by far of the most rewarding course and it really brought to a knowledge that I made the right decision to study here,” says Lachlan.
+“It was by far one of the most rewarding courses and it made me realise that I had made the right decision to study at ANU,” says Lachlan.

 The Kioloa three day retreat to the ANU Coastal Campus was another highlight for Lachlan.